biomed-AI/scMOGS/README.md

 * `--nlayers`: The number of graph convolution layers.
 * `--n_hid`: The dimensionality of embeddings.
 * `--nheads`: The number of parallel attention heads within the multi-head attention module.
+* `--neighbor`: The number of neighboring nodes to be selected for each cell in the subgraph.
 * `--cell_size`: The number of cells per subgraph (batch).
 * `--epochs_p1`: The epoch number of MultimodalFeatureEncoder.
 * `--epochs_p2`: The epoch number of IntegratedOmicTrainer.